-The underlying purpose of Florida personal injury law is to compensate individuals who sustained injuries as a result of someone else’s negligence.
+The underlying purpose of a Florida personal injury lawyer is to compensate individuals who sustained injuries as a result of someone else’s negligence.
 Personal injuries can vary widely, and often include traumatic brain injuries, spinal cord injuries, fractures, soft tissue injuries, or even simple bumps and bruises.
-These injuries often require the assistance of a personal injury attorney to help victims level the playing field and to get advised on their rights from someone who has their best interests in mind.
+These injuries often require the assistance of a Florida personal injury attorney to help victims level the playing field and to get advised on their rights from someone who has their best interests in mind.

 Types of Accidents and Incidents that Cause a Personal Injury Claim